Reimagining Cancer Care

 “We need to think about cancer not just as a biological disease.
 It really affects the patient and their family in profound ways, in relationships, in meaning.
 The integrative health therapies help to allow the patient and their loved ones to recognize there’s a human involved, there’s a face beyond that biological disease.”

-Cancer Survivor, Patient Advocate,
+Cancer Patient (Breast)

 Sarah McDonald